East African Highland Banana subgroup

 East African highland bananas

-Deborah Karamura's 1999 analysis of accessions from Uganda revealed 84 cultivars that she divided into five clone sets.
-The total number of cultivars is higher as this type of bananas is also grown in Burundi, the Democratic Republic of Congo, Kenya, Rwanda and Tanzania.
-This high diversity is the product of mutations being selected by farmers (see Domestication of the banana).
+Deborah Karamura's 1999 analysis of accessions from Uganda revealed 84 cultivars that she divided into five clone sets3 .
+The total number of cultivars is higher as this type of bananas is also grown in Burundi, the Democratic Republic of Congo, Kenya, Rwanda and Tanzania4 .
+This high diversity is the product of mutations being selected by farmers (see Domestication of the banana)5 .

-Phytolith evidence suggests that the ancestors of this subgroup arrived on the African continent as long as 6,000 years ago (4,000 BC).
-However, the identification of these phytoliths as belonging to bananas has been questioned.
-The dating of the phytolyths are also disputed since it would mean that bananas were introduced to the east coast of Africa before farming had spread to the region.
-It has been suggested that EAHB cultivars may have been introduced some 2,000 years ago.
+Phytolith evidence suggests that the ancestors of this subgroup arrived on the African continent as long as 6,000 years ago (4,000 BC)6 7 .
+However, the identification of these phytoliths as belonging to bananas has been questioned8 .
+The dating of the phytolyths are also disputed since it would mean that bananas were introduced to the east coast of Africa before the emergence of agricultural landscapes at the end of the first millenium BC.
+The large diversity of EAHB cultivars suggests a long period of selection by farmers9 .
+The first bananas are estimated to have been introduced to the African continent by Austronesian-speaking people at the beginning of the Common Era, some 2,000 years ago10 .

 The pseudostem is characteristically dark, its colour varying from brown to black.